 The average high in June is around 51°F (10°C) and the average low is around 43°F (6°C).

-Iceland weather in June can be very unpredictable.
 The sun can be shining one minute and you could get blasted with rain and winds the next.

 It’s a good idea to have the official Iceland weather app (Veður) on your phone before your visit.
-You can get it on the Apple App Store or Google Play.

 You are almost guaranteed to get winds and rain at some point during your trip to Iceland in June, although June isn’t the rainiest month.
 Be prepared with my packing list below!